-There were no reported hate crimes for the year 2019 There were no hate crimes reported for the year 2020 There were no hate crimes reported for the year of 2021
+There were no hate crimes reported for the year 2020.
+There were no hate crimes reported for the year 2021.
+There were two hate crimes reported for the year of 2022.

 Off Campus Organizations Crimes and Safety Hazard Monitoring

 The City College of New York does not have any recognized off-campus student organizations, buildings or property